USCGC Yellowfin

 USCGC Yellowfin (WPB-87319) is an 87 ft long Marine Protector-class patrol boat of the United States Coast Guard built by Bollinger Shipyards in Lockport, Louisiana.
-She was the nineteenth vessel in her class, which was so successful that the Coast Guard commissioned 73 cutters.
+She was the 19th vessel in her class, which was so successful that the Coast Guard commissioned 73 cutters.

-She is homeported in Charleston, SC.
+She is home-ported in Charleston, South Carolina.

 Design

 Like her sister ships she was designed for a crew of ten on missions of up to five days.
 She was designed for mixed-gender crews.
-Her modest armament is a pair of M2 Browning Heavy Machine Guns.
+Her modest armament is a pair of M2 Browning heavy machine guns.
 She was designed with a stern launching ramp that allows her to deploy and retrieve a high-speed pursuit boat without first coming to a stop.
 Only a single crew member is required to remain on deck when the pursuit boat is being launched or retrieved.

 Operational history

-In September 2017 Yellowfin was one of the 13 Coast Guard cutters that was tasked to assist Puerto Rico respond to Hurricane Maria.
+In September 2017, Yellowfin was one of the 13 Coast Guard cutters that were tasked to assist Puerto Rico respond to Hurricane Maria.

-On August 30, 2018, Yellowfin and USS Zephyr intercepted a go-fast carrying four drug smugglers from the Dominican Republic, and 32 kg of cocaine.
+On August 30, 2018, Yellowfin and USS Zephyr intercepted a go-fast boat carrying four drug smugglers from the Dominican Republic, and 32 kg of cocaine.

 On November 30, 2018, Yellowfin took part in a remembrance ceremony in Charleston, South Carolina, for those lost in the wreck of the pleasure craft Morning Dew, which sank with all hands on December 29, 1997.